dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 make our development environments more efficient could actually work.

-So we came up with a plan to divide the process of deploying Docker over time to our development environments into three phases.
+So we came up with a plan to divide the process of deploying Docker over time to our development environments into two phases.

 ---